Skip to Content

 1923 also offers a sit-down breakfast and lunch.
 We went to each and really enjoyed the slower, relaxing pace of the sit-down meal, rather than the buffet.

 Worlds of Marvel is the third restaurant on the Disney Wish, and the one most likely to appeal to superhero fans.
 The main characters of the meal are Ant-Man and the Wasp, who appear on video screens throughout the dining room.
-At the end of the meal, they walk through the dining room waving at guests.

 My favorite dessert on the ship was the Pym Doughnut Sundae, featuring delicious dulce de leche ice cream.
 While I found the doughnut to be a bit much, the ice cream was absolutely delicious.